KingMario/deskew_n_crop/README.md

-# Image Deskew & Crop Tool
+# Deskew & Crop Tools for Images and PDFs

 ## Overview

-This tool automatically detects and corrects the tilt (skew) of scanned images, then crops out all unnecessary margins, leaving only the main content (such as text).
+This project provides command-line tools to automatically deskew (correct tilt) and crop scanned images and PDF documents.
+It detects the main content, corrects skew, and removes unnecessary margins, leaving only the essential text or graphics.

+> When scanning, the edges of the paper must be clear enough so that straight lines can be detected for tilt angle calculation.

 ## Features

-- Detects the main straight lines in the image to estimate the tilt angle
-- Rotates the image to correct the tilt
+- Deskew and crop individual image files
+- Deskew and crop all pages of a PDF document
-- Uses advanced text region detection (MSER) to crop out all blank margins
+- Advanced text region detection (MSER) for precise cropping
-- Outputs two files: a corrected image and a tightly cropped image
+- Outputs corrected and tightly cropped files
-- Command-line interface: specify the image file to process
+- Simple command-line usage

 ## Usage

+### Image Deskew & Crop

 1. Install dependencies: